Anna M. Peterson: Early career

 From 1984 to 1987, Peterson was the director of development and alumni relations for the University of Oregon School of Law in Eugene.
 From 1987 to 1990, she was the development and marketing director of the Garten Foundation (today Garten Services, Inc.), which aids people with developmental disabilities and long-term mental illness.
 From 1990 to 1992, she owned a marketing and public relations firm, Successful Results with Anna Peterson.
 She managed the printing division of the Oregon agriculture weekly Capital Press from 1992 to 1997.
 In 2002, Peterson served as campaign manager for Janet Taylor's successful bid for mayor of Salem.
 Peterson and Taylor became friends while they served on the SEDCOR board of directors.
 Taylor asked for Peterson's help with her mayoral campaign after she learned that Peterson had run all four of her husband's successful statewide campaigns for election to the Oregon Supreme Court.

 Peterson served on the board of directors of SEDCOR (the Strategic Economic Development Corporation), and held a position as the first female director for Commercial Bank (now West Coast Bank).
 She co-founded and was for three years the chair of No Meth–Not in My Neighborhood, served for four years on the Oregon Criminal Justice Commission, and chaired the Governor's Meth Task Force.
 She was also on Salem's Community Policing Advisory Committee, the Oregon Medical Association Amphetamine Task Force, and the Marion County Guido Caldarazzo Meth Task Force.
 More recently, she has served on the Marion County Public Safety Coordinating Council and the Mid-Willamette Valley Council of Governments Executive Council.
 Peterson has led arts and civic organizations, including the Salem Rotary Club, the Oregon Symphony Association in Salem, the Elsinore Theatre, the Salem Public Library Foundation, and is a founding director of the Oregon Artists Series Foundation to bring art to public spaces in Salem.
 Anna Peterson has twice received Salem's highest volunteer recognition, the Willard C. Marshall Award, and was named Salem Area Chamber of Commerce First Citizen in 2003.

 Mayor of Salem

 Peterson announced her candidacy for mayor of Salem, Oregon in October 2009.
 She was elected mayor of Salem in 2010 after defeating city councilor Chuck Bennett, and was reelected in 2012 and 2014.
 She ran unopposed in both reelections.
 Before her first term as mayor, she had never held elected office.
 Peterson's first run for mayor was endorsed by the Salem Business Journal and the Statesman Journal.

 She was succeeded by Chuck Bennett at the beginning of 2017.

 Political influences

 Peterson has stated that her political influences include former Governor Tom McCall, Attorneys General Dave Frohnmayer and Hardy Myers, and judge Betty Roberts.

-Current appointments
+Other appointments

-As of 2015, Peterson served on the Oregon State Fair Council, which was established by Governor John Kitzhaber in 2014 to transition the Oregon State Fair and Exposition Center from a state agency to a public corporation.
+As of 2015, Peterson was serving on the Oregon State Fair Council, which was established by Governor John Kitzhaber in 2014 to transition the Oregon State Fair and Exposition Center from a state agency to a public corporation.